https://liberalarts.pacific.edu/liberalarts/academics/departments-and-programs/modern-languages-and-literature

 Latin American/U.S. Latina/o Studies

-The Department of Modern Language and Literature offers language, literature and cultural history courses in Chinese, French, German, Japanese and Spanish.
-Programs are offered leading to a major or minor in French, Asian Language and Studies, Chinese, Japanese, or Spanish.
-Cross-disciplinary degree programs with the Department of Economics, the School of International Studies, the School of Engineering and the Eberhardt School of Business are also offered.
-Some literature, civilization, film and interdisciplinary courses are taught in English translation.
+The Department of Modern Language and Literature offers language, literature, film, and cultural history courses in Chinese, French, German, Japanese, and Spanish.
+Programs are offered leading to a major or minor in French Studies, Asian Language and Studies (Concentration in Chinese or Japanese), or Spanish.
+Some literature, civilization, film, and interdisciplinary courses are taught in English translation.
+Courses are in the target language unless otherwise noted.

 Classes, particularly at the intermediate and upper-division level, are small and provide opportunity for a great deal of individualized attention.